agentmodels/agentmodels.org/chapters/5c-myopic.md

 How does the Update-myopic agent fail?
 Suppose that a few blocks from agent is a great restaurant next to a bad restaurant and the agent doesn't know which is which.
 If the agent checked inside each restaurant, they would pick out the great one.
 But if they are Update-myopic, they assume they'd be unable to tell between them.

 The codebox below depicts a toy version of this problem in Gridworld.
 The restaurants vary in quality between 0 and 5.
 The agent knows the quality of Restaurant A and is unsure about the other restaurants.
 One of Restaurants D and E is great and the other is bad.
 The Optimal POMDP agent will go right up to each restaurant and find out which is great.
-The Update-myopic agent, with low enough bound $$C_m$$, will either go to the known good restaurant A or investigate one of restaurants that is closer than D and E.
+The Update-myopic agent, with low enough bound $$C_m$$, will either go to the known good restaurant A or investigate one of the restaurants that is closer than D and E.

 <!--TODO: Toy version is lame (too small).
 Why is the myopic version so slow?